turnerbenjamin/travel-info-backend/docs/routing-diagrams-and-tests/user-story-3-routing-diagram-and-tests.md

 - [ ] UC3-1: It should call deleteById on the Favourited Location service with the correct id
 - [ ] UC3-2: It should send a 500 response if the Favourited Location service rejects
-- [ ] UC3-3: It should send a 404 response if deleteById return null or undefined
+- [ ] UC3-3: It should send a 404 response if deleteById returns undefined
 - [ ] UC3-4: It should send a 204 response if deleteById returns a deleted doc
 - [ ] UC3-5: It should call res.json with the deleted doc